KaoushikMurugan/yet-another-better-office-hour-bot/README.md

 # Overview

-YABOB is a server managment automation bot.
-This means that YABOB handles logistical tasks like queue management and queue notifications for students.
+YABOB is a Discord queue managment automation bot.
+This means that YABOB handles helpees joining/leaving a queue as well as helpers pulling a helpee out of the queue for a session.

+Apart from basic queue operations, some of YABOB's other useful features are:

+- Displaying upcoming office hours as listed on a linked google calendar
+- Logging of helper and helpee sessions (who, and how long)
+- Helpee can get notified for queue they're interested in
+- Automatically clear queue after a specified amount of inactive time

 YABOB is also a **_self-hosted_** bot meaning that you will need to host and maintain your own instance.